humdrum-tools/vhv-documentation/filters/dissonant/index.md

 !!!filter: dissonant
 </script>

-Two types of dissonant suspension ornaments are detected by the dissonant tool, both of which occur during what would normally be the dissonant phase of the suspension.
-The first consists of a simple rearticulation of the suspended note before it resolves down by step.
-The reartuclated note is generally a quarter note and is labeled with an `r`.
-While this figure, shown above, does occur in tonal music there are almost no occurrences of this in the entire [JRP](http://josquin.stanford.edu) database of scores.
-This demonstrates how dissonance analysis can be used to inform the study of style change over time.
+#### Third-ornamented suspension ####

+A second type of suspension ornamentation occurs when the suspended note skips a third down before resolving up by step to the note that would be the standard resolution of the suspension.
+This is labeled with an `o`, as shown below.

 {% include verovio.html
+	humdrum-visible="false"
 	source="osus"
-	scale="30"
+	scale="50"
 	pageWidth="1400"
+	spacingLinear="0.1"
 	tabsize="10"
 %}
-<script type="application/json" id="osus">**kern	**kern
+<script type="application/x-humdrum" id="osus">**kern	**kern
 *clefGv2	*clefG2
 *M4/2	*M4/2
 2e	2g